1411 - Non-Industrial Disability Insurance (NDI)

 - Provides information on the calculation of benefits, working while on ENDI, voluntary movements, investigations and appeals, and cessation of benefits.

-Non-Industrial Disability Insurance (NDI) is a program funded by state employers to provide partial wage replacement to eligible state employees who have a loss of wage due to a non-work related illness or injury, including disability due to pregnancy.
+Non-Industrial Disability Insurance (NDI) is a program funded by state employers to provide partial wage replacement to eligible state employees who have wage loss due to a non-work related illness or injury, including disability due to pregnancy.

 The Department of Human Resources has program responsibility for NDI, such as procedural instructions and clarification of Government Code sections, California Code of Regulations, and Memorandum of Understanding (MOU).
 The Employment Development Department (EDD) has administrative responsibility such as claim approval/denial, review of medical reports, and benefit period.